Samir Amin: Law of worldwide value

-Amins theory of a global law of value describes a system of unequal exchange, in which the difference in the wages between labor forces in different nations is greater than the difference between their productivities.
-Amin talks of “imperial rents” accruing to the global corporations in the Center - elsewhere referred to as “global labor arbitrage”.
+Amin's theory of a global law of value describes a system of unequal exchange, in which the difference in the wages between labor forces in different nations is greater than the difference between their productivities.
+Amin talks of "imperial rents" accruing to the global corporations in the Center - elsewhere referred to as "global labor arbitrage".

-Reasons are, according to Amin, that while free trade and relatively open borders allow multinationals to move to where they can find the cheapest labour, governments keep promoting the interests of ‘their’ corporations over those of other countries and restricting the mobility of labor.
-Accordingly, the periphery is not really connected to global labour markets, accumulation there is stagnant and wages stay low.
+Reasons are, according to Amin, that while free trade and relatively open borders allow multinationals to move to where they can find the cheapest labour, governments keep promoting the interests of 'their' corporations over those of other countries and restricting the mobility of labor.
+Accordingly, the periphery is not really connected to global labour markets, accumulation there is stagnant, and wages stay low.
 In contrast, in the centres accumulation is cumulative and wages increase in accordance with rising productivity.
 This situation is perpetuated by the existence of a massive global reserve army located primarily in the periphery, while at the same time these countries are more structurally dependent, and their governments tend to oppress social movements which would win increased wages.
-This global dynamic Amin calls „development of underdevelopment“.
+This global dynamic Amin calls „development of underdevelopment".
 The aforementioned existence of a lower rate of exploitation of labor in the North and a higher rate of exploitation of labor in the South is further thought to constitute one of the main obstacles to the unity of the international working class.

-According to Amin the “Global Law of Value” thus creates the “super-exploitation” of the periphery.
+According to Amin the "Global Law of Value" thus creates the "super-exploitation" of the periphery.
 Further, the core countries keep monopolies on technology, control of financial flows, military power, ideological and media production, and access to natural resources (see 2.1.2).